drwpow/pow.rs/src/pages/blog/bazel-is-incompatible-with-javascript.md

 You don’t have to read or understand any of that, but some of the commentary will explain what’s happening.
 I mainly wanted to give a realistic example of what every package in a monorepo requires **at a minimum.**

 Putting complexity and learning curve aside, the damning design flaw is **Bazel requires all this work and configuration so it can run commands differently.** Different environment, different processes.
-Even using a forked version of Node.js where it can hijack the filesystem if it wants to.
+Even using a forked version of Node.js where it can [hijack node:fs](https://github.com/aspect-build/rules_js/blob/main/docs/js_run_binary.md#user-content-js_run_binary-patch_node_fs) if it wants to.
 The issue isn’t that Starlark requires a little repetition from `package.json` and `tsconfig.json`.
 It’s the issue of _running different underlying processes entirely, that don’t map 1:1 with `package.json` and `tsconfig.json`_, masquerading as repetition.
 This, as you fear, results in different (or missing) output, different errors, and a different end result than just using Node.js.
 If you have ever worked with a bundler before, you know how scary it is dealing with the uncertainty of a complex thing ending up in a different shape than what you had predicted.

 <figure>
   <img width="656" height="401" src="/assets/posts/bazel-is-incompatible-with-javascript/normal.gif" alt="Mom: “Why can’t you just be normal!?”
 Kid: *screams*" />
   <figcaption>Me: “why can’t you just run <code>pnpm run build</code>?”<br />Bazel: <em>*screams*</em></figcaption>
 </figure>

 “It’s just a knowledge issue!
 This can be configured to work the same as Node.”
 Some might say.
 No, no it can’t.
-If that were the case, then Bazel wouldn’t need the Starlark files, rules, macros, and thousands of lines of code underneath all that rewriting the original processes.
+If that were the case, then Bazel wouldn’t need the Starlark files, rules, macros, and thousands of lines of code wrapping the original processes.
 All the information already exists to build the project outside Starlark, but there’s a reason that’s being discarded (and Bazel devs, if you’re reading this and want to prove me wrong, _I love being wrong!_ Nothing would make me happier than if JS projects could be built with mere npm scripts and no other config).

-If different outputs wasn’t enough, it also results in the slow death of the local dev setup. _When_—not _if_—Bazel running in CI disagrees with the Node processes and IDE extensions, CI wins.
+If different outputs wasn’t enough, it also results in the slow death of the local dev setup. _When_—not _if_—Bazel disagrees with Node, CI wins (because Bazel is what runs in CI).
 After all, you _have_ to ship, and short-term we can sacrifice a little DX.
 “We’ll fix it later,” you say.
-Slowly but surely, more and more IDE extensions stop working as Bazel claims more and more of the toolchain, until the entire thing is unusable outside of Bazel.
+Slowly but surely, more and more IDE extensions stop working as Bazel “wins” more and more disagreements with Node and the native toolchain, until the entire thing is unusable outside of Bazel.
 All because Bazel refuses to just run npm scripts directly.

 ## Problem 2: the hermetic upside-down